MicrosoftDocs/sql-docs/docs/2014/reporting-services/add-code-to-a-report-ssrs.md

 ms.assetid: 00ef8fc6-99fe-49b2-8a22-7eb475881dc4
 caps.latest.revision: 41
 author: "douglaslM"
-ms.author: "carlasab"
+ms.author: "douglasl"
 manager: "mblythe"
 ---
 # Add Code to a Report (SSRS)
   In any expression, you can call your own custom code.
 You can provide code in the following two ways:

--   Embed code written in [!INCLUDE[vbprvb](../../includes/vbprvb-md.md)] directly in your report.
-If your code refers to a [!INCLUDE[msCoName](../../includes/msconame-md.md)] [!INCLUDE[dnprdnshort](../../includes/dnprdnshort-md.md)] that is not <xref:System.Math> or <xref:System.Convert>, you must add the reference to the report.
+-   Embed code written in [!INCLUDE[vbprvb](../includes/vbprvb-md.md)] directly in your report.
+If your code refers to a [!INCLUDE[msCoName](../includes/msconame-md.md)] [!INCLUDE[dnprdnshort](../includes/dnprdnshort-md.md)] that is not <xref:System.Math> or <xref:System.Convert>, you must add the reference to the report.
 For more information, see [Add an Assembly Reference to a Report &#40;SSRS&#41;](../../2014/reporting-services/add-an-assembly-reference-to-a-report-ssrs.md).
 For more information about other references you can make from your code, see [Custom Code and Assembly References in Expressions in Report Designer &#40;SSRS&#41;](../../2014/reporting-services/custom-code-and-assembly-references-in-expressions-in-report-designer-ssrs.md).

--   Provide a custom code assembly by using the [!INCLUDE[dnprdnshort](../../includes/dnprdnshort-md.md)].
+-   Provide a custom code assembly by using the [!INCLUDE[dnprdnshort](../includes/dnprdnshort-md.md)].
 If you provide a custom assembly, you must install it on both the computer where you author the report and the report server where you view the report.
 For more information, see [Using Custom Assemblies with Reports](../../2014/reporting-services/dev-guide/using-custom-assemblies-with-reports.md).

 ### To add embedded code to a report